The Tetragrammaton: God’s Name Revealed

 Since Hebrew does not have a j sound, most scholars believe the first letter should be transliterated as y.
 It’s true that English translators often use a j for Hebrew words beginning with yod, such as Jerusalem, Jacob, Joshua, and Jeremiah, but in Hebrew all of those words are actually pronounced with an initial y sound.
 So if we want to get as close as possible to the original pronunciation of the divine name, we should stick with y.
 By the way, notice how the j is pronounced in hallelujah.
 The last part of hallelujah—(pronounced yah)—is the first part of God’s name so it means “Praise Yah.”

 I am not aware of any controversial issues with the second (and fourth) consonant in the divine name.
 However, the third consonant can be understood as either a waw (w) or vav (v).
 Many believe the original w sound morphed into the v sound.
 Based in part on a sixth century Hebrew poet as well as how Hebrew is spoken around the world today, Nehemia Gordon argues that in biblical times this letter was pronounced with a v sound.
-Either way, we don’t have hard data from ancient Israel before Christ.
+Either way, we don’t have hard data from ancient Israel before or during the time of Christ.

 The Vowels